 What happens if I don’t attend a school or college and would have entered as a ‘private candidate’?

 You will still be able to complete assessments as required by a school or college if they are willing to enter you for the qualification and determine your grade based on those assessments.
 The assessment materials provided by WJEC could be used for this.
-We are looking at alternative arrangements for learners who cannot do this, and more information will be available shortly.

 What will happen if I’m a Year 10 learner?